Disney Cruise Kids Clubs: What to Expect on Your Sailing

 Registration, Safety, and FAQs

-Children must be fully potty trained to attend the Oceaneer Club.
-Swim diapers are not permitted in pools, though splash pads are allowed.
+Kids must be fully potty trained to attend the Oceaneer Club and Lab.

-Older siblings ages 13 and up may be authorized to pick up younger children if approved in advance.
+Older siblings ages 13 and up can be approved ahead of time to pick up younger siblings from the clubs.

-Children with disabilities may participate if they can do so independently.
-Disney does not provide one-on-one care, but Special Services can help answer questions in advance.
+Children with disabilities are welcome to participate in the youth clubs if they’re able to do so independently.
+Disney does not provide one-on-one care, but Disney Special Services can help answer questions before your cruise if needed.

 Helpful Tips for Families

-• Kids clubs are open on port days, though hours may vary.
+Kids clubs are usually open on port days too, though hours can vary depending on the itinerary.